CodingWithRuslan/CodingWithRuslan/README.md

 # Hello there! 👋

-My name is Ruslan a passionate backend developer and a proud holder of a B.Sc. in Software Engineering.
-With a knack for crafting scalable and robust systems, I delve deep into the intricacies of server-side operations to ensure seamless user experiences.
+My name is Ruslan a passionate backend developer and a proud holder of a B.Sc in Software Engineering.

 ## 🎓 About Me